Sio Tomkinson

-Sio Tomkinson (born 27 May 1996) is a New Zealand rugby union player who currently plays as a centre for Dragons RFC in the United Rugby Championship.
-He has previously played for the Highlanders.
+Sio Tomkinson (born 27 May 1996) is a New Zealand rugby union player who currently plays as a centre for the Western Force in the Super Rugby Pacific competition.
+He has previously played for the Dragons RFC in the United Rugby Championship and for the Highlanders.

 Early career

 Hailing from Otago on New Zealand's South Island, Tomkinson was originally schooled at Kavanagh College in Dunedin before switching to Otago Boys' High School in 2011.
 He enjoyed a hugely successful time with Otago Boys', winning the Highlanders' first XV competition in each of his seasons with the school as well as scoring a record number of points in a year, more than 450 in 2014.
 After leaving school, he began playing for the Harbour Hawks in the local Otago club rugby competition.